Ecwid/new-job/IP-Addr-Counter.md

 The file is unlimited in size and can occupy tens and hundreds of gigabytes.

-It is necessary to calculate the number of __unique addresses__ in this file using as little memory and time as possible.
+You should calculate the number of __unique addresses__ in this file using as little memory and time as possible.
 There is a "naive" algorithm for solving this problem (read line by line, put lines into HashSet).
 It's better if your implementation is more complicated and faster than this naive algorithm.